djeada/Vtk-Examples/notes/01_data_types_and_structures.md

 The mental model to keep in your pocket is simple: **data in VTK is more than values**.
 It’s values + geometry + topology + metadata.
 That combination is what lets VTK do “smart visualization” instead of just drawing triangles.

+### Topology vs. Geometry

+Topology — *How things are connected*

+**Topology** describes the **connectivity and structure** of the mesh:

+* Which points form a cell
+* Which cells are neighbors
+* How cells are arranged logically
+* Whether indexing is regular or arbitrary

+Topology answers questions like:

+* “Which points make up this cell?”
+* “What cell is next to this one?”
+* “Is there a predictable i-j-k layout?”

+📌 **Topology does *not* care about distances, angles, or shape.**

+Geometry — *Where things are in space*

+**Geometry** describes the **actual spatial position** of points:

+* Coordinates of each point
+* Cell shape, size, and orientation
+* Curvature, skew, and deformation

+Geometry answers questions like:

+* “Where is this point in 3D space?”
+* “Is this cell stretched, bent, or rotated?”
+* “Does this mesh follow a curved boundary?”

+📌 **Geometry does *not* care about connectivity rules—only positions.**

+> **Topology is about “who is connected to whom.”
+> Geometry is about “where they are.”**

+You can:

+* Change geometry without changing topology (warp a structured grid)
+* Change topology without changing geometry (re-mesh the same shape)

+VTK grid types encode **which of these freedoms you’re allowed to change**.

+Imagine a cube:

+Same **topology**:

+* 8 points
+* 6 faces
+* 1 cell

+Different **geometry**:

+* Perfect cube
+* Stretched box
+* Skewed hexahedron
+* Curved boundary-following cell

+All are **topologically identical**, but geometrically different.

 ### vtkDataObject

 Before you meet the “fancy” datasets, it helps to understand the trunk of the tree. `vtkDataObject` is VTK’s universal container: it’s the “everything starts here” base class.
 You care because once you know what *every* data object guarantees, you can navigate the VTK ecosystem without feeling like you’re memorizing random class names.